 Place two sheets of parchment paper, crisscrossed, in an 8x8 inch baking dish.

-Toast the pecans (if you have not already toasted them) for 7 minutes at 350°F on a parchment-lined baking dish.
+Toast the pecans (if you have not already toasted them) for 7 minutes at 350°F on a parchment-lined baking sheet.

 Meanwhile, in a large saucepan over medium heat, combine the butter, heavy cream, granulated sugar, brown sugar, and salt to a boil.
 Stir frequently.
 Fudge should heat to around 236° to 239°F and not go over 244°F.